-Business Description Market position MFS Actively manages assets for retail and institutional investors, including pension plans, sovereign wealth funds, monetary authorities, and endowments and foundations Retail products are distributed through financial advisors, brokerages and other professionals Institutional products are distributed by an internal sales force, which is aided by a network of independent consultants Over US\$428 billion in AUM The 10th largest U.S. Retail funds manager(1) SLIM SLIM delivers LDI, alternative fixed income and real estate solutions to Clients through a portfolio of companies, including: Bentall Kennedy, a real estate investment manager operating in Canada and the U.S. Prime Advisors, Inc., a U.Sbased investment management firm specializing in customized fixed income portfolios primarily for U.S. insurance companies Ryan Labs Asset Management Inc., a New York-based asset manager specializing in fixed income and LDI SLIIC, a Canadian institutional asset manager that provides investment expertise in alternative asset classes and LDI to pension funds and other institutional investors Institutional products are distributed by an internal sales force, which is aided by a network of independent consultants • Over \$65.5 billion in AUM
+Business Description Market position MFS Actively manages assets for retail and institutional investors, including pension plans, sovereign wealth funds, monetary authorities, and endowments and foundations Retail products are distributed through financial advisors, brokerages and other professionals Institutional products are distributed by an internal sales force, which is aided by a network of independent consultants Over US\$527 billion in AUM The 11th largest U.S. Retail funds manager (1) SLC Management SLC Management delivers LDI, alternative fixed income and real estate solutions to Clients through a portfolio of companies, including: BGO, a global real estate investment manager SLC Management (U.S.)(2), a U.S. institutional asset manager specializing in customized fixed income portfolio and LDI for U.S. insurance companies and pension plans SLC Management (Canada), a Canadian institutional asset manager that provides investment expertise in alternative asset classes and LDI to pension funds and other institutional investors Institutional products are distributed by an internal sales force, which is aided by a network of independent consultants Over \$84.0 billion in AUM